programminghistorian/jekyll/en/lessons/computer-vision-deep-learning-pt1.md

 ad_data.show_batch()
 ```

-{% include figure.html filename="show_batch_1.png" alt="The output of show batch.
-The output is a 3x3 grid of images of newspaper advertisements with labels above them indicating if the advertisement is 'illustrated' or 'text-only'" caption="The output of 'show_batch'" %}
+{% include figure.html filename="en-or-computer-vision-deep-learning-pt1-04.png" alt="The output of show batch.
+The output is a 3x3 grid of images of newspaper advertisements with labels above them indicating if the advertisement is 'illustrated' or 'text-only'" caption="Figure 4.
+The output of 'show_batch'" %}

 This is a useful way of checking that your labels and data have been loaded correctly.
 You can see here that the labels (`text-only` and `illustration`) have been associated correctly with how we want to classify these images.